payload-bot/payload-logs-plugin/README.md

 If you wish to disable the previews, you can set the `sm_payload_send` convar to `0`.

+To test that the webhook works, you may use the command `sm_payload_test`.

 # Issues, Questions

 Any issues or questions should be posted on GitHub issues, where they can be more easily tracked.
 Feature requests are welcome!